lzichi/AM207_final_project/README.md

 - pyemma_msm: generate and validate MSMs
 - spparks: creating spparks input scripts, parsing spparks output files, representative script for running spparks

+All output files from the codes are on FAS RC cluster which we can provide the paths to if needed but did not include in the GitHub for space reasons.